Best Construction Estimating Software for 2026

 Understanding Construction Estimating Software

 Construction estimating is part of the preconstruction bidding process, during which contractors and builders submit proposals, or bids, to project owners, offering to provide services or supplies for a construction project.
-These bids summarize the costs that the contractor expects to pay for the development of the structure or infrastructure.
-Typically, for large construction projects (especially for commercial and industrial projects), companies and governments accept bids from many different contractors and then decide which contractor will perform the project.
+These bids summarize the total price the contractor will charge for the development of the structure or infrastructure.
+While the internal estimate accounts for the expenses the contractor expects to pay, the final bid incorporates those costs alongside additional markups for overhead and profit.
+Typically, companies and governments accept bids from many different contractors for large construction projects (especially for commercial and industrial projects) and then decide which contractor will perform the project.

-The process begins with the owner, or project sponsor, creating bid documents, which are collectively referred to as a bid package.
-This bid package summarizes key details about the project to give contractors all of the information they need to make accurate estimates and produce a proposed schedule and budget for the project.
-The documents generally include project blueprints, location and schedule constraints, insurance requirements, and other information.
+The process begins with the owner, or project sponsor, creating bid documents—collectively referred to as a bid package.
+This bid package summarizes key details about the project to give contractors all the information they need to make accurate project estimates and produce a proposed schedule and budget.
+The documents generally include project blueprints, location and schedule constraints, specific insurance requirements (such as securing builders risk insurance for the project or providing proof of contractor general liability insurance), and other information.

 For privately owned projects, this bid package may be shared with any number of contractors, few or many, depending on the owner and his or her prior relationships with other contractors.
-For public projects, which are sponsored by local or federal government agencies, the construction bidding process has specific requirements.
-Public projects must be publicly advertised in advance and bid documents must be made available so that any qualified contractor may submit a bid before the bid date.
+For public projects sponsored by local or federal government agencies, the construction bidding process has specific requirements.
+Public projects must be publicly advertised in advance, and bid documents must be made available so that any qualified contractor who meets these registration and security prerequisites can submit a bid before the bid date.
 Once a contractor or supplier downloads the bid documents, they can begin the takeoff and estimating process and begin creating their bid.

 What Is Construction Estimating?

-To create these estimates, the contractors and their subcontractors must determine the quantities and cost of all of the materials, equipment, and labor, for their work, which usually begins with generating a takeoff list using the information found in the bid package.
-Construction takeoff refers to the material quantities and labor requirements needed to complete a construction project.
-Gathering this information uses a process in which estimators use project blueprints to determine the amounts and types of each material and the labor necessary for each section of the project they are responsible for.
-(Quantities of each material are “taken off” of the blueprints).
-The takeoff list is then used to create the cost estimate and the project bid.
+To create these estimates, the contractors and their subcontractors must determine the quantities and costs of all of the materials, equipment, and labor, which usually begins with generating a takeoff list using the information found in the bid package.
+Construction takeoff refers to the process of quantifying the physical materials needed to complete a construction project.
+Gathering this information involves estimators using digital project plans or BIM models to determine the types and amounts of each material necessary for each section of the project.
+(Quantities of each material are ‘taken off’ of the plans).
+This takeoff data is then used to calculate labor requirements and equipment costs to create the comprehensive cost estimate and project bid.

 To save time and money, contractors, builders, and anyone who frequently makes cost estimates for projects or bids on construction contracts can use technology to manage the estimating and bidding process.
 This portion of the guide will provide an overview of this software and how it can be used in the construction bidding, estimating, and takeoff processes.